 I could give you a set of generic recommendations to quench inflammation and repair the damage it has caused.
 But it probably won't be effective for you, even if you follow the recommendations.
 Because, as I tried to stress, inflammation is very complex.
 It requires an individualized approach to heal it.
 For example the recommendations to heal from an autoimmune disease will be very different from the recommendations to heal from cardiovascular inflammation.
 And it also depends on what is the root cause of your inflammation.
 Is it because your diet, for lack of a better word, sucks?
 Or is it because you have toxic exposures that triggered an autoimmune disease?

 So the best way to heal your inflammation is to work with a doctor who will give you more than a prescription.
 If all your doctor wants to do for your inflammation is prescribe prednisone, then you know it is time for a different doctor.
-If you are interested in learning more about working with me, then I invite you to schedule an introductory consultation.
-If you have an autoimmune disease, then check out my Autoimmune Reset Program.

 With all that said, here are the generic recommendations.